Josh Bell Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in MLB.

-- The Red Sox have a 5.13 team ERA that ranks 27th among all league pitching staffs.
+- The Red Sox have the 26th-ranked team ERA among all MLB pitching staffs (5.13).

-- The Red Sox allow the fifth-most home runs in baseball (36 total, 1.4 per game).
+- Red Sox pitchers combine to surrender the fifth-most home runs in baseball (38 total, 1.4 per game).

-- Pivetta (1-1) gets the starting nod for the Red Sox in his fifth start of the season.
-He has a 4.58 ERA in 19 2/3 innings pitched, with 23 strikeouts.
+- The Red Sox will look to Bello (0-1) in his third start this season.

-- In his last time out -- out of the bullpen on Wednesday -- the righty threw 2/3 innings against the Baltimore Orioles while surrendering hits.
+- His most recent appearance came on Sunday against the Milwaukee Brewers, when the righty tossed 4 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.